Generalized Ricci flow I: Higher derivatives estimates for compact manifolds: Short-time existence of GRF

 Now we can prove the short-time existence of GRF.

 \begin{theorem} There is a unique solution to {\rm GRF} for a short time.
-More precisely, let $(M,g_{ij}(x))$ be an $n$-dimensional compact Riemannian manifold with a $3$-form $H=\{H_{ijk}\}$, then there exists a constant $T=T(n)>0$ depending only on $n$ such that the evolution system
+More precisely, let $(M,g_{ij}(x))$ be an $n$-dimensional closed Riemannian manifold with a three form $H=\{H_{ijk}\}$, then there exists a constant $T=T(n)>0$ depending only on $n$ such that the evolution system

-has a unique solution $(g_{ij}(x,t),H_{ijk}(x,t))$ for a short time $0\leq t\leq T$. \end{theorem} \begin{proof} We proved that the first evolution equation is strictly parabolic by Lemma 2.1.
-Form Bochler formula, we have $\square_{g(x,t)}H=\Delta_{g(x,t)}H+{\rm Rm}\ast H$ which is also strictly parabolic.
+has a unique solution $(g_{ij}(x,t),H_{ijk}(x,t))$ for a short time $0\leq t\leq T$. \end{theorem} \begin{proof} We proved that the first evolution equation is strictly parabolic by Lemma \ref{l2.1}.
+Form the Ricci identity, we have $\Delta_{{\rm HL},g(x,t)}H=\Delta_{{\rm LB},g(x,t)}H+{\rm Rm}\ast H$ which is also strictly parabolic.
 Hence from the standard theory of parabolic systems, the evolution system has a unique solution. \end{proof}